Nguyễn Thanh Nhàn: International career

+Youth

 Thanh Nhàn participated in the 2023 AFC U-20 Championship.
 He played in all three group stage matches but Vietnam under-20 failed to reach the quarter-finals despite having won two out of their three matches.
 At the same year, Thanh Nhàn was named on Vietnam U22 squad for the 2023 SEA Games.

+In 2025, Thanh Nhàn scored the winning goal in the 2025 SEA Games final against host team Thailand, thus help Vietnam win their 3rd-ever Gold medal in SEA Games men's football event.

+Senior

 On 21 November 2023, Thanh Nhàn made his debut with the Vietnam national team in a 2026 FIFA World Cup qualification against Iraq.
 In December, he was named by coach Philippe Troussier in the preliminary squad for the 2023 AFC Asian Cup but later withdrew due to an injury.

 Playing style

-Thanh Nhàn is a versatile attacker who can play well as a winger as well as a forward.
-He was called "Pace King" and "Lungless Man" by the Vietnamese press, referring to his quick accelerations, his good stamina and good workrates in the field when constantly switch position during the game.
+Thanh Nhàn is a versatile attacker who plays as a winger as well as a forward.
+He was called "Pace King" and "Lungless Man" by the Vietnamese press, referring to his accelerations, his stamina and workrates in the field when frequently switching positions during the game.